COURSE APPROVAL PROCESS

 Find Courses Pre-Approved for Transfer Credit

 The GEO Approved Course Database is a searchable database of pre-approved courses for study away.
-If you have a specific course or subject area you'd like to take as part of your study away experience, you can find a program that will offer you that credit.
+If you have a specific course or subject area you'd like to take as part of your study away experience, you can use the course database find a program that will offer that credit.

 This database is not comprehensive.
-Generally, if a course is not already in the database, it means that no student has taken it yet.
-If you don't see a course listed, it simply means you will need to seek approval for the course yourself using the process outlined below.
+If you do not see a particular course listed, it simply means you will need to seek approval for the course yourself using the process outlined below.

 STEP 1: Check Whether Course Is Pre-Approved